GoodSync Connect Manual

 Automatic: Allow UPNP to open ports

-Which means that it is best to keep UPNP turned ON on your router and then tunnels in router for Gs-Server will be created automatically.
+That means it is best to keep UPNP turned ON on your router, so the tunnels in the router for GoodSync Server will be created automatically.

-You want to Forward external port 33007 to local endpoint of Gs-Server.
+You want to Forward the external port 33007 to the local endpoint of the gs-server.

-(4) Go to Settings, select 'External Port: Manually map external port to Internal port and enter 33007.
+- Switch to the "Settings" tab, select "External Port: Manually map external port to Internal port," and enter 33007.

-You can get better speed and latency if you achieve direct connection from GoodSync Client to Server.
+The transfer speed will decrease if the Forwarder is used.
+You can get better speed and latency if you achieve a direct connection from the GoodSync Client to the Server.

-Usually the GS Server is blocked by your Internet router, modem, or firewall:
+- Usually, the GoodSync Server is blocked by your Internet router, modem, or firewall:

 - GoodSync Server tries to make a tunnel for its port 33333 in your router/modem using UPNP.